Providers

 Qwen tool calls appear as text

-First make sure vLLM was started with the right tool-call parser and chat template for the model.
-For example, vLLM documents hermes for Qwen2.5 models and qwen3_xml for Qwen3-Coder models.
+First confirm vLLM was started with the right tool-call parser and chat template for the model. vLLM documents hermes for Qwen2.5 models and qwen3_xml for Qwen3-Coder models.

 Some Qwen/vLLM combinations return structured tool calls only when the request uses tool_choice: "required".
-For those model entries, force the OpenAI-compatible request field with params.extra_body:
+Force it per model with params.extra_body:

 json5